smartcontractkit/chainlink/tools/docker/README.md

 # Using the compose script

-You should use the script `compose` located in the `chainlink/tools/docker` directory To see a list of available commands, perform the following:
+You should use the script `compose` located in the `chainlink/tools/docker` directory.
+To see a list of available commands, perform the following:

 ```sh